 From this list, you can select any Limit Type on the basis of which you want to limit your Google Form responses.
 For instance, we have selected the “number of form responses” Limit Type as highlighted in the image shown below:

-After selecting this Limit Type, you will be asked to set the maximum number of responses that you want to collect for your Google Form.
-For example, we did not want to collect any further responses once the number of responses reached 20.
+After selecting this Limit Type, you will be asked to set the maximum number of responses that you want to collect for your Google Form or a time limit.
+For example, we did not want to collect any further responses (automatically stop accepting responses) once the number of responses reached 20.
 After setting the desired limit, you need to click on the Save and enable button as highlighted in the following image:

-Based upon your situation and the functionality that you want to achieve, you can pick any of the 3 methods shared with you in this article for limiting Google Form responses.
+Based on your situation and the functionality that you want to achieve, you can pick any of the 3 methods shared with you in this article for limiting Google Form responses.
+There is also a Google form time limit available.
+You can also find google forms add ons.
 By using either of these methods, you will be able to collect the desired amount of responses for your Google Form.